mapmeld/diy-island/README.md

 ## Add Markers

 MapBox has updated their map editor a bit so you can add plenty of markers in a user-friendly way.
-Don't add any background maps, because they won't match up with your imaginary map.
+Don't use any background, because it won't match up with your fictional maps.

 ## Share Your Map